-- The Varicella – Zoster virus (VZV) causes chickenpox, whereas the Coxsackievirus A-16 causes the majority of HFMD.
-In contrast, VSV can remain latent in the patient’s spinal nerves and, after many years, reactivate and cause shingles (mainly in older adults).
-VSV additionally may cause problems for the fetus if its mother becomes infected, especially in the last 2 weeks of pregnancy.
+- The varicella-zoster virus (VZV) causes chickenpox, whereas the coxsackievirus A-16 causes the majority of HFMD.
+In contrast, VSV can remain latent in the patient’s spinal nerves and, after many years, reactivate, and cause shingles (mainly in older adults).
+VSV additionally may cause problems for a fetus if the mother becomes infected, especially in the last 2 weeks of pregnancy.

 - Both diseases share the infrequent but serious complications of encephalitis and dehydration.

 - A vaccine is available against chickenpox but there is no vaccine available in the U.S. against HMFD.